-Added quickly some cocoa powder into the heavy cream, than combined it with the beaten eggs.. added flour and the rest of ingredients.. and guess what: one of the most delicious chocolate muffins were about to come out of the oven…the smell while baking was incredible.. could hardly wait to cool a bit so I can devour them.
-My daughters were thrilled.. their happiest moment of the day:)
+Added quickly some cocoa powder into the heavy cream and then combined it with the beaten eggs.
+I added flour and the rest of the ingredients… and guess what: one of the most delicious chocolate muffins were about to come out of the oven.
+The smell while baking was incredible.
+I could hardly wait to cool a bit so I can devour them.
+My daughters were thrilled… their happiest moment of the day:)

-The heavy cream muffins were absolutely amazing.
-They don’t need any additional butter or oil, the fat in heavy cream is enough to create one of the moist muffins ever.
+The heavy cream muffins were amazing.
+They don’t need any additional butter or oil, the fat in heavy cream is enough to create one of the most moist muffins ever.
 Combine this with chocolate and you are in Chocolate Heaven.
-The muffins don’t stick to the muffins paper cups at all, they remove very easy and so, by a simple mistake I actually discovered my favorite double chocolate muffin recipe.
+The muffins don’t stick to the muffin’s paper cups at all, they remove very easily.
+So, by a simple mistake I discovered my favorite double chocolate muffin recipe.
 Give it a try, it is easy, quick and I am sure you will love it too.

 Double Chocolate Muffins